 Sport helps the girls develop many qualities they can rely on now, and later in life such as teamwork, leadership and fair play.

 Girls from all age groups are strongly encouraged to participate in the wide variety of sports offered.
-Years 6-8 have a compulsory involvement in sport and must play two terms of either a Saturday Competition Sport or another sport offered after school during the week.
+Year 6 to Year 8 have a compulsory involvement in sport and must play two terms of either a Saturday Competition Sport or another sport offered after school during the week.

 Other Sporting Opportunities